RoboDK/Plug-In-Interface/PluginLockTCP/README.md

 This example shows how to lock the TCP pose for a 6 axis robot mounted on a synchronized external axis.

-This example adds a "Lock TCP" checkable menu item when right-cliking on a Tool.
+This example adds a "Lock TCP" checkable menu item when right-clicking on a Tool.

 ![Lock TCP menu](./doc/menu.PNG)